indu-sen/Portfolio-Projects/SQL/COVID/README.md

 ### Background
 Over the past few years, COVID-19 has profoundly influenced all of us, and now there is data accessible to help us comprehend its varying effects on different countries.

-Through data exploration, I examined a portion of the COVID-19 Deaths and Vaccination data to uncover trends/patterns from using Google Big Query.
+Through data exploration, I examined a portion of the COVID-19 Deaths and Vaccination data to uncover trends/patterns using Google Big Query.

 ### Process